sudotliu/sudotliu.github.io/_portfolio/aqueduct_adventures.md

 Aside from the constraints of the technology to develop on (Corona SDK, Box2D, Lua) and what the game's underlying theme should be about (the LA Aqueduct), we were given full autonomy.
-We had to come up with the game concept, the designs, gameplay mechanics, graphics, audio, code, etc. Over the span of a single quarter (10 weeks), my team and I collectively spent hundreds of hours outside of class to build a fully functional game prototype for the Android platform using technology that was completely new to us.
+We had to come up with the game concept, designs, gameplay mechanics, graphics, audio, code, etc. Over the span of a single quarter (10 weeks), my team and I collectively spent hundreds of hours outside of class to build a fully functional prototype for the Android platform using technology that was completely new to us.

 The object of our puzzle-type game was simple: manage the flow of water and retain as much as